 The frying area could be a little deeper.

-Holds 4.2 liters of oil.
-Has an indicator light for when oil is ready to use.
+This basket deep fryer holds 4.2 liters of oil.
+It has an indicator light for when oil is ready to use.
 Automatic timer up to 60 minutes.
 Easy to clean.

 The magnetic plug (which is a safety feature) can become disconnected if the unit is bumped.

 Powerful heating element with efficient heat-up and recovery.
-Large four-quart capacity can hold up to 2.3 pounds of food.
+Large 4-quart capacity can hold up to 2.3 pounds of food.
 Dishwasher-safe frying basket, oil container, and lid.
 Quality stainless steel basket with cool-touch handle.

 Power cord is short and could use design improvement.